 - Wear breathable clothing to sleep.
 Pajamas made from Bamboo naturally cool the skin and are 100% biodegradable.
 Or if natural is your thing, don’t wear anything at all.
 We won’t judge.

-- Use a temperature regulating mattress pad like the chiliPAD or OOLER, or a temperature regulating weighted blanket like the chiliBLANKET
+- Use an OOLER, a bed cooing system, or a temperature regulating weighted blanket like the chiliBLANKET

 - Take a hot bath an hour or so before bed.
 Yes, this will raise your body temperature initially, but remember that part where you have to get out of the tub?
 That is when your body cools down, which gets you ready for bed.